England's nostalgic North East

 Spend a fascinating day strolling the cobbled streets of the market town (complete with shops, school, sweet factory and dentist), discovering early 19th-century rural life at Pockerley Manor and the full-size, working replicas of a 'lost locomotive' and Stephenson's Locomotive No 1 at the 1825 Pockerley Waggonway.
 Visit the Colliery Village drift mine, and see a working pre-WW1 farm at Home Farm.

-Today we'll visit the historic market town of Richmond, with its Norman castle, Georgian architecture and large cobbled market place.
-After time to explore, shop and perhaps have lunch we'll begin the journey home, arriving in the mid to late evening.
+After time to explore, shop and perhaps have lunch we'll begin the journey home, arriving in the mid-to-late evening.